Homogenization of semi-linear PDEs with discontinuous effective coefficients: Introduction

-are close to the corresponding solutions with $L_\varepsilon$ replaced by $L$.
+is close to the corresponding solution with $L_\varepsilon$ replaced by $L$.

-The probabilistic approach to homogenization gives a good description of this topic in the periodic or ergodic case.
+The probabilistic approach to homogenization is one way to prove such results in the periodic or ergodic case.
 It is based on the asymptotic analysis of the diffusion process associated to the operator $L_\varepsilon$.
 The averaged coefficient $\overline a$ is then determined as a certain "mean" of $a$ with respect to the invariant probability measure of the diffusion process associated to $L$.

-There is a vast literature on the homogenization of PDEs with periodic coefficients, see for example monographs \cite{BLP, FR, PAN} and the references therein.
+There is a vast literature on the homogenization of PDEs with periodic coefficients, see for example the monographs \cite{BLP, FR, PAN} and the references therein.
 There also exists a considerable literature on the study of asymptotic analysis of stochastic differential equations (SDEs) with periodic structures and its connection with homogenization of second order partial differential equations (PDEs).
-Actually, coming from relations with semilinear and/or quasilinear PDEs given by a generalized Feynman-Kac formula, forward-backward SDEs (FBSDEs) have also been considered, see among others \cite{BI, BHP, BH, D, EO, I, L, EP2, P} and the references therein.

-0.2cm In the case where the periodicity and the ergodicity are not assumed, we don't have enough information about the invariant probability measure and hence, the situation is more delicate.
+In view of the connection between BSDEs and semilinear PDEs, this probabilistic tool has been used in order to prove homogenization results for certain classes of nonlinear PDEs, see in particular \cite{BI, BHP, BH, D, EO, I, L, EP2, P} and the references therein.
+The two classical situations which have been mainly studied are the cases of deterministic periodic and random stationary coefficients.
+This paper is concerned with a different situation, building upon earlier results of Khasminskii and Krylov.